Please scroll down to find the grade level you are looking for or click here for a printable list.

 1) Develop and use models to represent the basic properties of waves including frequency, amplitude, wavelength, and speed.

-2) Compare and contrast mechanical waves and electromagnetic waves based on refraction, reflection, transmission, absorption, and their behavior through a vacuum and/or various media.
+2) Construct explanations from observed patterns of wave behaviors to compare and contrast mechanical waves and electromagnetic waves based on refraction, reflection, transmission, absorption, and their behavior through a vacuum and/or various media.

 8.LS4: Biological Change: Unity and Diversity

-1) Analyze and interpret data for patterns in the fossil record that document the existence, diversity, extinction, and change in life forms throughout Earth’s history.
+1) Using evidence from the geologic timescale, analyze and interpret data for patterns in the fossil record that document the existence, diversity, extinction, and change in life forms throughout Earth’s history.

 8.ESS1: Earth’s Place in the Universe

-1) Research, analyze, and communicate that the universe began with a period of rapid expansion using evidence from the motion of galaxies and composition of stars.
+1) Research, analyze, and communicate that the universe began with a period of rapid expansion using evidence from the motion of galaxies (i.e., redshift and blueshift), elemental concentrations of hydrogen and helium, and cosmic background radiation.

 8.ESS2: Earth’s Systems

-2) Evaluate data collected from seismographs to create a model of Earth’s structure.
+2) Evaluate data collected from seismographs to create a model of Earth’s structure and to understand how energy is derived from Earth’s hot interior.

 8.ESS3: Earth and Human Activity

-2) Collect data, map, and describe patterns in the locations of volcanoes and earthquakes related to tectonic plate boundaries, interactions, and hotspots.
+1) Collect data, map, and describe patterns in the locations of volcanoes and earthquakes related to tectonic plate boundaries, interactions, and hotspots in order to forecast the locations and likelihoods of future events.

 8.ETS1: Engineering Design

-2) Research and communicate information to describe how data from technologies provide information about objects in the solar system and universe.
+2) Research and communicate information to describe how data from technologies (e.g., telescopes, satellites, space probes, seismographs) provide information about Earth and objects in space and how those scientific discoveries have in turn led to improved technologies